 Is it possible to homeschool for free?
 Is it possible to homeschool without money for educational experiences?
 Is it possible to home school without interference or regulation by others?

 Well, you can come pretty close!
-There will be trade-offs, as we all know, but there is no reason homeschooling K-12 can’t be a very free and freeing experience.
+There will be trade-offs, as we all know, but there is no reason homeschooling K12 aged children can’t be a very free and freeing experience.

 What is “Free?”